 Dr. Kathleen Condray (B.A., University of Arkansas, 1994, summa cum laude; M.A., University of Illinois at Urbana-Champaign, 1996; Ph.D., University of Illinois at Urbana-Champaign, 2001) is the German section head and a former Sturgis Fellow who returned to her alma mater in 1999.
 Her research and teaching interests include twentieth century literature, minority literature and culture, immigrant literature, and technology.
-She is currently on sabbatical for the 2013-2014 academic year and is researching a new book on Das Arkansas Echo, a weekly German newspaper published out of Little Rock from 1891-1932.
-She will spend the summer 2014 semester in Freiburg im Breisgau, Germany on a Senior Lecturer Fulbright Award at the Albert-Ludwigs-Universität and served as the co-editor with colleague and regular editor Dr. Patrick Williams of the History department for the special edition of the Arkansas Historical Quarterly on Friedrich Gerstäcker.
+She is currently researching a new book on Das Arkansas Echo, a weekly German newspaper published out of Little Rock from 1891-1932.
+She spent the summer 2014 semester in Freiburg im Breisgau, Germany on a Senior Lecturer Fulbright Award at the Albert-Ludwigs-Universität and served as the co-editor with colleague and regular editor Dr. Patrick Williams of the History department for the special edition of the Arkansas Historical Quarterly on Friedrich Gerstäcker.